Terms of Trade

 (h) advice that the amount of the Client’s overdue payment is equal to or more than one hundred and fifty dollars ($150).

-(a) a copy of the information about the Client retained by SCJ and the right to request that SCJ correct any incorrect information; and
+(a) a copy of the Personal Information about the Client retained by SCJ and the right to request that SCJ correct any incorrect Personal Information; and

-19.8 SCJ will destroy personal information upon the Client’s request (by e-mail) or if it is no longer required unless it is required in order to fulfil the obligations of this contract or is required to be maintained and/or stored in accordance with the law.
+19.10 SCJ will destroy Personal Information upon the Client’s request (by e-mail) or if it is no longer required unless it is required in order to fulfil the obligations of this Contract or is required to be maintained and/or stored in accordance with the law.

-20.1 At SCJ’s sole discretion, if there are any disputes or claims for unpaid Goods and/or Services then the provisions of the Building and Construction Industry Payments Act 2004 may apply.
+20.1 At SCJ’s sole discretion, if there are any disputes or claims for unpaid Materials and/or Works then the provisions of the Building Industry Fairness (Security of Payment) Act 2017 may apply.

-20.2 Nothing in this contract is intended to have the effect of contracting out of any applicable provisions of the Building and Construction Industry Payments Act 2004 of Queensland, except to the extent permitted by the Act where applicable.
+20.2 Nothing in this contract is intended to have the effect of contracting out of any applicable provisions of the Building Industry Fairness (Security of Payment) Act 2017 of Queensland, except to the extent permitted by the Act where applicable.

 21. Service of Notices